romana/vpc-router/README.md

 The host list may be changed, but as long as the current route destination is still in the list the route will not be updated, to avoid unnecessary updates.

+### Continuous monitoring

+Continuos monitoring is performed when running in watcher mode.
+If an instance does not appear healthy anymore and it is a current target for a route then the route will be automatically updated to point to an alternate target, if a healthy one is available.

+Currently, the health check consists of an ICMP echo request.
+In the future, this will be made configurable.

 ## TODO

 * When running on an EC2 instance and no VPC or region is specified,